linkedin/linkedin-gradle-plugin-for-apache-hadoop/example-project/README.md

 Next, you need to customize the Hadoop DSL workflow for your own user name and email address.
-Edit the Hadoop DSL `definitionSet` that appears at the top of the file `src/main/gradle/workflows.gradle` and provide your own values.
+Edit the Hadoop DSL `definitionSet` that appears at the top of the file `src/main/definitions/dev.gradle` and provide your own values.

+Since this example assumes you have separate `dev` and `prod` Hadoop grids (and that you want to run slightly different versions of the workflow in each grid), you will notice that there is also a `prod.gradle` file in `src/main/definitions`.
+The Hadoop DSL Automatic Build process will configure the Hadoop DSL separately for both these files.

-Alternatively, you can add your own Hadoop DSL profile script at `src/main/profiles/<yourUserName>.gradle` and provide your own `defintionSet` values there.
+Alternatively, you can add your own Hadoop DSL profile script at `src/main/profiles/<yourUserName>.gradle` and provide your own `definitionSet` overrides there.
 See the file `src/main/profiles/abain.gradle` for an example.

 Now build the project by running `./gradlew build`.
 This will run the mini-cluster based unit tests, compile the Hadoop DSL, and build your Azkaban